BUSINESS IMMIGRATION LAW FIRM IN DALLAS

 U.S. Business Visa Attorneys for Workers & Companies Near Dallas/Fort Worth

-Davis & Associates are your business immigration attorney of choice in North Texas including Dallas, Fort Worth, Plano, Frisco, McKinney and surrounding areas.
-Our work visa attorneys provide expert legal counsel for all aspects of business immigration law, including employment-sponsored immigration, H1B employment visas, EB5 investor green cards, employer compliance, temporary visas for work, permanent residence, consular visa processing, waivers, and appeals.
+If you're trying to obtain a work visa or green card, Davis & Associates are your work visa attorneys of choice in North Texas (including Dallas, Fort Worth, Plano, Frisco, McKinney and surrounding areas).
+Our work visa lawyers provide expert legal counsel for all aspects of business immigration law, including:

 Our business immigration law firm and experienced work visa lawyers are focused exclusively on the practice of US Immigration Law.
 We advise businesses of all sizes on employer compliance issues and offer auditing and educational services to minimize their exposure to discrimination suits and audits by the government.

-Large companies, including Tyson Foods, Wal-Mart, and numerous other businesses throughout the US, have been raided by Immigration and Customs Enforcement and have thrown the companies into litigation and the local communities into disarray.
+Large companies (including Tyson Foods, Wal-Mart, and numerous other businesses throughout the US) have been raided by Immigration and Customs Enforcement (ICE) and have thrown the companies into litigation and the local communities into disarray.
 Penalties for hiring illegal workers range from stiff fines to jail time.

 High net worth individuals who are looking for business immigration options may consider an Employment Creation Visa, or EB-5 Investor Visa.
 This is an investor visa that the business immigration attorneys in our firm have helped many clients with.
 Learn about an EB-5 Investor Green Card or Employment Creation Visa or read business immigration attorney Garry L. Davis' recent article "Introduction to the Employment Creation Visa (EB-5)".

 For many people, the easiest way to get a US Immigration Visa or Green Card is through employment immigration or "work visa".